How the Express Lanes Work

 The amount shown on the sign you see just before you enter the Express Lanes is the cost to drive in the zone, even if the price changes while you are still in the zone.
 The costs to drive in each zone ranges from $0.25 to $2 depending on congestion levels.

 All drivers, carpoolers or solo drivers, can use the Express Lanes for free.
-You may see this when there is a planned construction closure in another I-15 lane or when an accident is blocking the other lanes.
+You may see this when there is a planned construction closure in another I-15 lane, or when a crash or other incident is blocking the other lanes.

-All drives must exit the Express Lanes at the next access point.
-You may see this if there is a planned construction closure of the Express Lanes or an accident blocking the Express Lanes.
+All drivers must exit the Express Lanes at the next access point.
+You may see this if there is a planned construction closure of the Express Lanes, or a crash or other incident blocking the Express Lanes.